Quick Answer

 Our Top Pick

-Frontline Plus Flea & Tick Treatment for Medium Dogs
+FRONTLINE Plus Flea & Tick Spot Treatment for Medium Breed Dogs 23-44 lbs.
+(Blue) Count of 8

 Best for: Dogs with outdoor exposure who need both flea and tick protection, especially in Lyme disease regions — and owners wanting a proven monthly topical with a long safety record